Poker is all about making money.

 The wager now becomes a +EV bet.

-You're still going to be winning 50% of all of the flips; however, when you win, you're getting paid double what you pay him when you lose.
+You'll still win 50% of all of the flips over the long term.
+But when you win you'll be paid double what you pay him when you lose.

 Let's look at the math.
 One outcome of the flip is it comes tails (-$5); the other outcome is heads (+$10).

-He has A♥ K♦.
-He has top pair aces with the best kicker.
+He has A♥ K♦ -- top pair aces with the best kicker.

 The odds against you hitting your hand are 2-1.
 The pot odds are laying you 7-1 as you have to call $10 to win a $70 pot.